About Us

 Duration: 10-month contract annually renewable

-Please send a cover letter, resume, statement of philosophy of education, and contact information for three professional references to Kathryn Adelsberger, Ed.D., principal, at careers@mercyhighschool.com.
+Please send a cover letter, resume, statement of philosophy of education, and contact information for three professional references to Kathryn Adelsberger, Ed.D., principal at careers@mercyhighschool.com.

 This description is intended to provide guidelines for job expectations and the employee’s ability to perform the work associated with the position.
 It is not intended to be construed as an exhaustive list of all job duties and additional functions/requirements may be assigned by supervisors as deemed appropriate.
 This description does not represent a contract of employment, and Mercy High School reserves the right to change this position as deemed appropriate.

-• Religion Teacher & Service Learning Coordinator
+• Religion Teacher

 School Overview: